-Symptoms of holiday depression vary between person to person, and are similar to symptoms of generalized depression.
+Symptoms of holiday depression vary from person to person and are similar to symptoms of generalized depression.
 The most recognizable symptom of holiday depression is persistent, recurrent feelings of sadness during the holiday season.
 Some people may experience periods of holiday sadness intermixed with times of upbeat mood and energy.
 Some signs you or a loved one might be experiencing holiday depression include:

 - Mental fog